For more information on the Oratorical program visit

 SELECTION OF CONTESTANTS AND DATES:

-4. The American Legion, Department of Texas, Oratorical Program Finals, will be held Monday, February 18, 2013, located to be announced.
+4. The American Legion, Department of Texas, Oratorical Program Finals, will be held Monday, February 17, 2014 (February 24 ALTERNATE), at Blinn College Student Center Auditorium in Brenham, Texas.
 Contest will be conducted using National rules.
-Department Headquarters will certify the winner to the National Americanism Commission not later than March 12, 2013.
-The National Finals will be held in Indianapolis, Indiana, dates to be announced determined, contest will be held at the University Place Conference Center & Hotel, Indianapolis, Indiana.
+Department Headquarters will certify the winner to the National Americanism Commission not later than March 10, 2014.
+The 2014 National Finals will be held in Indianapolis, Indiana, on April 4 – 6, 2014, contest will be held at the Wyndham Indianapolis West.
+Quarterfinal and semifinal contests are scheduled for Saturday, April 5, with the finals scheduled for Sunday, April 6.

 SUPERVISION OF CONTEST: